HGARgG-0710/math-expressions.js/README.md

 ### 4.repeatExp

-This function allows you to repeat an expression a bunch of times, then perform an ariphmetic operation upon all of its results and return the final result.
+This function repeats an arithmetic expression a bunch of times, then perform an ariphmetic operation upon all of its results and return the final result.

 From math-expressions.js: